the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-the-react-component.md

 ## Meet the React Component

-Every React application is build on the foundation of React components.
+Every React application is built on the foundation of React components.
 In this section, you will get to know your first React component which is located in the _src/App.js_ file and which should look similar to the example below.
 Depending on your create-react-app version, the content of the file might differ slightly:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~